clux/dotfiles/README.md

 make ui
 ```

 The first symlinks all files herein to `$HOME` so they can be tracked, and updates editor configs.
-The second updates UI through `dconf` and `gconf`.
+The second updates UI through `dconf`.

 ## Sublime Note
 It is fine to `make config` before sublime is installed.
 If it is installed, and `subl` is opened, purge the user directory.